 The baldacchino (1294) in the sanctuary is the signed work of Arnolfo di Cambio.

 On October 20th 1599, during the course of restoration work in the church, two marble sarcophagi were discovered.
-Cardinal Sfrondato, the titular cardinal of the church, had the sarcophagi opened before the presence of witnesses.
-In one of the sarcophagi was a wooden casket, which contained the body of St Cecilia.
+Cardinal Paolo Emilio Sfondrati, the titular cardinal of the church, had the sarcophagi opened before the presence of witnesses.
+In one was a wooden casket, which contained the body of St Cecilia.
 Peering through the veil, which covered her body, they noted that the saint was small of stature and that her head was turned downward.
 A young sculptor, Stefano Maderno (1576-1636), was commissioned to depict the saint's body exactly as it was found.
-Maderno's sculpture is on display in a striking black marble recess, under the high altar.
+Maderno's sculpture (1600) is on display in a striking black marble recess, under the high altar.

 The interior of the church was radically transformed in the early 18th century when grilles were added in the upper gallery to allow the nuns to attend services.
 The fresco of the Coronation of St Cecilia (c.
 1727) in the centre of the ceiling is the work of Sebastiano Conca (1680-1764).